|Receive quarterly e-newsletters about the COPD Learn More Breathe Better® program and lung research.|

 If you think you might have COPD, talk to your doctor or health care provider about taking a simple breathing test called spirometry.
 This test can be done right in their office.
 You simply breathe out as hard and fast as you can into a tube connected to machine that measures your lung function.
 Spirometry helps your doctor or health care provider determine if you have COPD and decide on the best course of treatment.

 If you find out you have COPD, you’re not alone.
 COPD affects one in four older Americans and claims 120,000 lives each year.
 It is the fourth-leading cause of death in the United States.
 You can find out more at www.nhlbi.nih.gov/health/educational/copd/ .
-This educational Web site is part of a COPD awareness campaign from the National Heart, Lung, and Blood Institute of the National Institutes of Health.
+This educational Web site is part of a COPD program from the National Heart, Lung, and Blood Institute of the National Institutes of Health.